MaxIceFlame/MaxIceFlame.github.io/docs/ml_wiki/level.en.md

 * In Anniversary, many players thought that the scene at 20% refers to Preface, but this scene actually refers to level scene making at the early stage of MaxLine
 * In the early design of Anniversary, the scene from 70% to 80% included not only The Explore.
 Later it was changed that it only included the scene of The Explore
 * In Anniversary, the scene from 80% to 90% actually was made with the reference to [Candlelight of Love](https://www.bilibili.com/video/BV1Zi4y1K7az) from Sky Cloud Story
+* The original name of Huaji was "The Funny".
+It used to be planned to changed to "Jocularity" while remaking, but the plan was abandoned later.
+Then it was directly named as "Huaji" (From the Chinese Pinyin of "滑稽", its Chinese name)
 * In the early design of [Apocalypse](https://www.bilibili.com/video/BV1uv411678R), the scene after 80% was not same as it is now.
 What it looks like now was a redesign by MaxIceFlame
 * The scene transformations after 80% in Apocalypse was used to be planned to realize by images, but it was changed to its now appearance due to the bad result
 * At the end of Apocalypse, the three tombstones in front of the house refer to hero's wife and two children.
 They are showed up in scene transformations after 80%